mitschen/CarND-Traffic-Sign-Classifier-Project/MScharf_TrafficSignClassifier.md

 The first try on augmentation was to simply adapt the number of samples for each label.
 This was done by identifying the label with the most samples and then cloning for each other label the samples so that at the end each label has the same number of test samples.
 During my testing I've figured out that beneath the drastically increased runtime, the performance of the CNN wasn't improving that good - so I decided to realize another function as described in the next section.

 ######dataAugmentation(size = None)
 As mentioned - the number of testsamples isn't equal for each label.
 Therefore I've realized a method which will change the samples in the following way.
-The paremeter `size` is used to specify the number of each sample for each label - `None` means to set the sample count to the max sample count of the given testdata - in our case **TODO**.
+The paremeter `size` is used to specify the number of each sample for each label - `None` means to set the sample count to the max sample count of the given testdata - in our case 2010.
 So what is happening in this function.
 For each lable I choose randomly `size` sample and then:
 * use the first sample as it is
 * use the second sample and rotate it for +15° without changing shape